+To avoid this issue, many investors turn to Gold silver IRA custodians who can help them manage their investments in a tax-advantaged way.
 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.
 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 For individual investors, Sprott Physical Bullion Trusts may offer more favorable tax treatment than comparable ETFs.

 Since trusts are based in Canada and are classified as passive foreign investment companies (PFIC), U.S. non-corporate investors are entitled to standard long-term capital gains rates by selling or repaying their units.
 Again, these rates are 15% or 20%, depending on revenue, for units held for more than a year at the time of sale.
 While no investor likes to fill out additional tax forms, the tax savings of holding gold through one of the Sprott Physical Bullion Trusts and participating in the annual elections can be worth it.